DeveloperMetrics/.github/profile/README.md

-This organization contains multiple implementations of DORA metrics.
-It is a place to discuss developer and DevOps metrics, such as DORA, SPACE, and DevEx.
+This organization contains multiple implementations of DORA metrics and is a place to discuss developer and DevOps metrics, such as DORA, SPACE, and DevEx.

 In our opinion, there is a lot of confusion in the industry about the usage of DORA, and how it fits into SPACE and DevEx.
-We think they are all complementary, and DORA, while not perfect, is the best we have - and we truly mean that in a positive light.
+We think all of the solutions are all complementary.

 We also recognize most organizations are still striving to reach DevOps maturity - with some pockets of maturity - especially outside of tech companies.
 From this perspective, we see a lot of value in using rough measurements idea of where we are with DORA metrics - assessing DevOps maturity with an order of magnitude measurement (hours/days/weeks), can provide a high-level understanding of where an organization stands.
 For most projects, this provides a broad overview of progress and helps identify areas for improvement - and for more focused, strategic projects or initiatives with significant DevOps practices in place, (usually easy to identify as they have scum masters, SRE's, SLA's, and/or continuous deployment practices), diving in deeper and to extract more accurate metrics may be necessary to measure success effectively.